-Assume A Position: Considerations and Interview by Jeff Bursey
+Assume A Position: Considerations and Interviews by Jeff Bursey

 Jeff Bursey - Canadian novelist, short-story writer, playwright, literary critic